release-monitoring-project/brave-release-tracker/README.md

 # Brave Release Tracker

-This repository provides always up-to-date download links for the latest official Brave browser releases for Windows, macOS, and Linux.
+This repository provides always up-to-date download links for the latest **stable** official Brave browser releases for Windows, macOS, and Linux.

 ## Overview